OpenWrt Installation Guide

 Command line installation

-Those command line snippets set some variables for the RELEASE number and PACKAGE name then use wget to download the package from GitHub.
+Those command line snippets set some variables for the RELEASE number, ARCH for system architecture and PACKAGE name then use wget to download the package from GitHub.

 Packages are installed using opkg install for OpenWrt 24.10 and earlier releases that use .ipk type packages, or apk add for newer OpenWrt which uses .apk packages.